Medicinal Plant Lexicon

 Constituents of the herbal drug

-Lady's Mantle contains tannins (mainly ellagitannins) and flavonoids.
+Lady's mantle contains tannins (mainly ellagitannins) and flavonoids.

 Quality of the drug

-The quality of the herb Lady's Mantle (Alchemilla herba) is specified in the European Pharmacopoeia (Ph.
-Eur).
+The quality of the lady's mantle herb (Alchemilla herba) is specified in the European Pharmacopoeia (Ph.
+Eur.).

 Medical applications